Teddy-Polkosnik/EG-Battle-Bots/README.md

 - Robots must include a “KILL SWITCH” to stop the robot entirely.
 - Robots must include protective casing around any sensors to prevent damage to components.

+### Combat:
+- 3 min rounds
+- 1 min break
+- Teams are allowed to "pin" thier opponents for no more than 10 seconds.
+If pinned for longer will receive a “Stand Still” penalty.
+- Teams are allowed to "TAP OUT" if feel Robot has sustained too much damage and can make repairs difficult.
+Tapping out will be consided as a loss for the team.

+## Penalties:
+“Stand Still” - you will stand still / not move your robot for a total of 10 seconds.
+If you move before the 10 seconds are up then another 10 seconds will be added on to the penalty.